steroman/deel-exercise/docs/employee-basics/manage-employees.md

 ## Create employee

 Creating an employee is the first step to be able to handle their data.
-You can create one by making a POST request to the `employee` endpoint.
+You can create one by making a `POST` request to the [`employees` endpoint](https://nmbrs.stoplight.io/docs/nmbrs-restapi/13c6a8d9c7190-create-employee).
+To create an employee, you need to pass the company ID in the URL parameter.

 ```curl
 curl --request POST \